Consteel/manual/docs/manual/9_0_standard-design/9_3_composite-design.md

 <!-- wp:paragraph -->

-If the sheeting is discontinuous ConSteel assumes that it is welded to the flange of the beam but the distance between two ribs (‘a’ parameter) can be set.
+If the sheeting is discontinuous Consteel assumes that it is welded to the flange of the beam but the distance between two ribs (‘a’ parameter) can be set.

 <!-- /wp:paragraph -->